skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 </table>

 * Equip Zidane with the Mythril Dagger, then remove Garnet's Silk Robe and Gold Choker; give the robe to Vivi and also equip him with the Ice Staff and Magus Hat; activate his Ability Up ability and Zidane's Bandit.
-* Head for the Gargant platform
+* Head for the Gargant platform.

 ---